frederic-perez/AmE-dictionary/data/idioms.md

 __back to square one__ :three::hammer:
 __back to the salt mines__ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __back-of-the-envelope ideas__ Rough ideas.
-__backbiting__ :dart: The act of saying malicious, nasty, or catty things about someone. _Don’t let her backbiting deter you—she complains about everyone and everything all the time._
+__backbiting__ :dart::two: The act of saying malicious, nasty, or catty things about someone. _Don’t let her backbiting deter you—she complains about everyone and everything all the time._
 __backchannel__ __1__ _n_ A clandestine avenue for conveying information or engaging in conversation, often in politics.
 __backdoor__
 __backhanded compliment__ :dart: An insulting or negative comment disguised as praise.